 Encouragement is one of those things you don't know you need until you're ready to throw your screenplay out of the window and settle for a desk job.
 Until I had a moment like that, I always figured that I could sit in my office for months alone, typing away, remaining inside my own head thinking, "I'm super tough -- I can do this alone."

-But, I don’t care how tough you are — your hand is a bit swifter, your imagination a bit wilder, your heart a bit more open when you’ve got a community coming alongside you, rooting for, making you sandwiches when you’re frustrated.
+But, I don't care how tough you are -- your hand is a bit swifter, your imagination a bit wilder, your heart a bit more open when you've got a community coming alongside you, rooting for you, making you sandwiches when you're frustrated.

 The folks at Go Into The Story offered free tickets to an LA screenwriting event, "Craft Your Future: Surviving and Thriving as a Screenwriter," to readers with this prompt:

 In comments, write words of encouragement to someone you don’t know about to embark on writing their first complete screenplay.
 No more than 100 words.

 The response was remarkable -- so remarkable in fact that GITS decided to post all of the responses online for first time (or veteran) screenwriters to peruse in case they were in need of some encouragement.
 Here are some that I found excellent.

 I want you to think of three of your favorite writers.
 Doesn’t matter if they’re alive, dead, or fictional.

 As you begin your writing quest, picture these three writing giants standing behind you.
 Picture them as they encourage, push, and guide you along the way.
 They’re not going to take your crap excuse for why you can’t write that day.
 They won’t accept any weak character development, frivolous plot points, or your blatant overuse of camera direction.
 But best of all, they know you can do it.

 Now go make your fellow giants proud.

 Write your screenplay.